1) Host a Big Lunch

 7) Start a community project

 Think of something your group can take ownership of and be proud of: maybe a communal veggie garden, an art project, a walking school bus, or a phone booth book swap!
 A perfect way to give your community spirit a boost.
-We've got lots of advice and inspiration in our Community Support hub!
+We’ve got lots of advice and inspiration to help you start a community project.

 8) Look after your elderly and vulnerable neighbours